AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/marketing-automation.md

 This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform:

-*   [Experience Data Model (XDM) System](../../../../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.
+*   [[!DNL Experience Data Model (XDM) System]](../../../../xdm/home.md): The standardized framework by which Experience Platform organizes customer experience data.
     *   [Basics of schema composition](../../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas, including key principles and best practices in schema composition.
     *   [Schema Registry developer guide](../../../../xdm/api/getting-started.md): Includes important information that you need to know in order to successfully perform calls to the Schema Registry API.
 This includes your `{TENANT_ID}`, the concept of "containers", and the required headers for making requests (with special attention to the Accept header and its possible values).
-*   [Catalog Service](../../../../catalog/home.md): Catalog is the system of record for data location and lineage within [!DNL Experience Platform].
+*   [[!DNL Catalog Service]](../../../../catalog/home.md): Catalog is the system of record for data location and lineage within [!DNL Experience Platform].
-*   [Batch ingestion](../../../../ingestion/batch-ingestion/overview.md): The Batch Ingestion API allows you to ingest data into [!DNL Experience Platform] as batch files.
+*   [[!DNL Batch ingestion]](../../../../ingestion/batch-ingestion/overview.md): The Batch Ingestion API allows you to ingest data into [!DNL Experience Platform] as batch files.
 *   [Sandboxes](../../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

 The following sections provide additional information that you will need to know in order to successfully connect to an marketing automation system using the [!DNL Flow Service] API.